Legal provisions that govern Elavon, its group, employers and general website users

 The Group places a high value on carrying on all aspects of its business with high ethical standards, going beyond any legal minimum, and regards its reputation as fundamental to its success.

-As a result of the nature of the three business activities carried on in the UK, there are a broad range of UK tax payment and reporting obligations.
-The primary obligations for the UK entities fall under corporation tax, PAYE/NIC and VAT legislation.
+As a result of the nature of the three business activities carried on in the U.K., there are a broad range of U.K. tax payment and reporting obligations.
+The primary obligations for the U.K. entities fall under corporation tax, PAYE/NIC and VAT legislation.

-The Group’s approach is to apply appropriate levels of control and governance to UK tax matters, consistent with the approach it adopts to other matters involving compliance with the law and efficient financial and risk management.
-The Group seeks to ensure that management is enabled to fulfill all UK tax obligations and that tax management is subject to appropriate governance by maintaining a robust tax management framework, including:
+The Group’s approach is to apply appropriate levels of control and governance to U.K. tax matters, consistent with the approach it adopts to other matters involving compliance with the law and efficient financial and risk management.
+The Group seeks to ensure that management is enabled to fulfill all U.K. tax obligations and that tax management is subject to appropriate governance by maintaining a robust tax management framework, including:

-Overall, we see the maintenance of such a relationship with HMRC as an integral and important element of our approach to achieving high standards of compliance with UK tax law and sound management of all UK tax risk inherent in our businesses.
+When the opportunity arises, we seek to update HMRC on relevant changes in the business and discuss tax issues of current relevance to the Group.
+Overall, we see the maintenance of such a relationship with HMRC as an integral and important element of our approach to achieving high standards of compliance with U.K. tax law and sound management of all U.K. tax risk inherent in our businesses.

 These entities are U.S. Bank Europe DAC (UK Branch), US Bank Trustees Ltd, US Bank Nominees Ltd, US Bank Global Corporate Trust Limited, Elavon Digital Europe Limited and Elavon Digital GB Limited